ingenii-solutions/azure-data-platform-data-engineering-example/docs/user/DBT.md

 ### Data source and table schema

 We have an example schema.yml in `models/random_data/` to showcase what we need to integrate dbt with Databricks and the Ingenii data engineering pipelines.
-Details of the files/tables we want to ingest are set here as `sources`, which are read by our pipelines to be able to get them into the Data Platform environment.
+Details of the files/tables we want to ingest are set here as `sources`, which are read by our pipelines to ingest them into the Data Platform environment.

-In your Azure DevOps data engineering repository, a dbt project should be in the `dbt` folder.
-This is where we draw information about the data sources and the data quality tests to apply, and as part of the CI/CD process will be made available to the Databricks environment.
-All data we want the platform to know about should be recorded as [dbt sources](https://docs.getdbt.com/docs/building-a-dbt-project/using-sources), where we specify each of the tables and their schemas in one or more `schema.yml` files.
-For the general schema, please see the [dbt documentation for sources](https://docs.getdbt.com/reference/source-properties).
-An example file would be

 ```
 version: 2